Role: Fixed Income Risk team at Pictet

 What have been some of the most exciting projects or initiatives you've participated in since joining Pictet?

 I was given a chance to do a rotation in PAM Tech.
-I luckily arrived at an ideal moment as the teams started working on their end-user computing, a platform where users have the ability to code on their own and as easily as possible.
+Luckily I arrived at an ideal moment as the teams had started working on their end-user computing, a platform in which users have the ability to code on their own and as easily as possible.

 Can you describe the company culture and what it's like to work in this environment?

-For Tech & Ops, I would say teamwork is very important; you really work, communicate, and talk with your team members and also communicate often with the stakeholders with the perks of getting feedback often.
-So, I would say teamwork and communication are two very important parts which I really enjoy.
+For Tech&Ops, I would say teamwork is very important; you really work, communicate, and talk with your team members and communicate often with the stakeholders, and so you get the benefit of receiving regular feedback.
+So, I would say that teamwork and communication are two fundamentals which I really enjoy.

 What advice do you have for someone just starting their career in tech sector of the financial services industry?

 What I would say is when you arrive, don’t be afraid that you won’t know anything, because when you start, of course you don't know anything.
 If there's something you don't know or a concept that you're not familiar with, ask questions.
 Always take every opportunity as a chance to learn something new.